Free shipping to USA 1

 Weed barrier fabric can be a game-changer for keeping your garden tidy and under control.
 But with a variety of options on the market, how do you pick the right one?
 Here's 5 things you want to consider:

-1. type of fabric
+1. Type of fabric

-2. coverage
+2. Coverage

 3. UV Resistance